mylesholloway1/DevConnector/README.md

   - You should recieve error messages when data is incorrect
   - You should also get a bad request status when the data is invalid
+  - on error status is 400

 - Create Business Process
   - Whatever this may be
   - in this case, register user
+  - business processes are put in try catch statement
+  - on error status is 500